tkn-tub/NN_molecular_communications/Section_III_D_autoencoders/README.md

 This work has been in part supported by the ”University SAL Labs” initiative of Silicon Austria Labs (SAL) and its Austrian partner universities for applied fundamental research for electronic-based system.

 ## References
-[^1]: Khanzadeh, Roya, et al. "End-to-End Learning of Communication Systems with Novel Data-Efficient IIR Channel Identification."
+<a name="fn1">[1]</a>: Khanzadeh, Roya, et al. "End-to-End Learning of Communication Systems with Novel Data-Efficient IIR Channel Identification."
 2023 57th Asilomar Conference on Signals, Systems, and Computers.
 IEEE, 2023.
-[^2]: Angerbauer, Stefan, et al. "Salinity-based molecular communication in microfluidic channels."
+<a name="fn1">[2]</a>: Angerbauer, Stefan, et al. "Salinity-based molecular communication in microfluidic channels."
 IEEE Transactions on Molecular, Biological, and Multi-Scale Communications 9.2 (2023): 191-206.

 ## Contact Information